dubeyrahul/dubeyrahul.github.io/_posts/2019-08-04-writing-effective-python-code.md

 date: 2019-08-04
 ---

-This is the second post on writing Pythonic code.
+This is the second post ([here's the first]({% post_url 2019-08-03-writing-pythonic-code %})) on writing Pythonic code.
 In this post, we will first go over some aspects of writing effective Python code by brushing over topics such as: slicing, list comprehension, generator expressions.

 + [Writing effective Python code](#writing-effective-python-code)
   - [Slicing](#slicing)